sraphs/gdk/internal/website/content/howto/secrets/_index.md

 ### Local Secrets {#local}

-The Go CDK can use local encryption for keeping secrets.
+The GDK can use local encryption for keeping secrets.
 Internally, it uses the [NaCl secret box][] algorithm to perform encryption and authentication.

 {{< goexample "github.com/sraphs/gdk/secrets/localsecrets.Example_openFromURL" >}}